AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 TBD - conformance rules

-1. canonical url
+1. terminology canonical url - transforming data from OID based
    a.
 Convert system OID for ANZSCO urn:oid:2.16.840.1.113883.13 to url http://www.abs.gov.au/ausstats/abs@.nsf/mf/1220.0
    b.
 Convert system OID for PBS Manufacturer urn:oid:1.2.36.1.2001.1005.23 to url http://pbs.gov.au/code/manufacturer
    c.
 Convert system OID for Australian Immunisation Register Vaccine urn:oid:1.2.36.1.2001.1005.17 to url https://www.humanservices.gov.au/organisations/health-professionals/enablers/air-vaccine-code-formats

 1. Handling introduction of new mandatory elements in a FHIR R4 resource in order of precedent:
    a.
 Direct population with data from the STU3 payload if possible
    b.
 Population with an appropriate fixed value as demonstrated in Coverage.insurer and Coverage.scope
    c.
 Only where neither of the above options is possible is the data to be handled as ‘missing data’